0xAX/linux-insides/DataStructures/bitmap.md

 }
 ```

 Yes.
 As we see, it takes the same set of arguments and contains very similar block of inline assembler.
 It just uses the [btr](http://x86.renejeschke.de/html/file_module_x86_id_24.html) instruction instead of `bts`.
 As we can understand form the function's name, it clears a given bit by the given address.
-The `btr` instruction acts like `btr`.
+The `btr` instruction acts like `bts`.
 This instruction also selects a given bit which is specified in the first operand, stores its value in the `CF` flag register and clears this bit in the given bit array which is specified with second operand.

 The atomic variant of the `__clear_bit` is `clear_bit`: